KatherineMichel/digital-commonplace/README.md

 Excellent
 https://azeria-labs.com/the-importance-of-deep-work-the-30-hour-method-for-learning-a-new-skill/ | The Importance of Deep Work & The 30-Hour Method for Learning a New Skill | Azeria Labs

+https://dev.to/dthompsondev/from-frying-chicken-in-gas-stations-to-becoming-a-software-engineer-4ff4 | From frying chicken in gas stations to becoming a Software Engineer! - DEV

 Cassidy
 https://freedom.to/blog/cassidy-williams-the-ability-to-build-whatever-you-want-is-so-empowering/ | Cassidy Williams: The Ability to Build Whatever You Want is So Empowering! | Freedom Matters